 - Since the chicken bastes itself in its juices, the results will be moister than most oven-roasted chickens.
 This includes the chicken in my chicken and gravy over rice recipe, though that chicken is amazingly delicious as well.

 - You can save the bones and use them in a bone broth recipe.
-This is a benefit of using whole chickens, including store-bought rotisserie chickens, versus chicken breasts or thighs.
+This is a benefit of using whole chickens, including store-bought rotisserie chickens, versus chicken breasts, wings, or thighs.

 - It looks freaking impressive.
 If you are having guests over, wow them by having a chicken going on the spit.
 As my son said, it's pretty fancy.

-I kept this meal simple, pairing the chicken with some cooked-from-frozen vegetables.
+Consider keeping the meal simple (pairing the chicken with some cooked-from-frozen vegetables) if you've never tried this recipe before.
 Figuring out how the spit functions on your fryer can take some time.
 Why not make things easier on yourself if you are trying this cooking technique for the first time?